BRZDRIFT/DriftScript/README.md

 - `ud` is short for `unit_definition`
 - this function can only be called in the `gx_map_init` stage
 - any attempt to call this outside of the `gx_map_init` will be ignored.
-- in the future, it should be possible to call this during `gx_update`
+- in the future, it should be possible to call this during `gx_sim_update`

 # gx_modify_ud_props